-Development of either trailhead option 1 or option 2 would impact soil resources within Horsethief Mesa similarly across all action alternatives.
+Development of either trailhead option 1 or option 2 and off-season parking areas would impact soil resources within Horsethief Mesa similarly across all action alternatives.
 Both options are located within areas that have moderate or high potential for erosion.
 Soils in these areas would likely become more compact with increased use, which would reduce the chance for growth of a protective vegetative cover in the surrounding area.
 Where soils are bare, fugitive dust may be generated, which can move soil particles away from the site.
 Compacted soils may alter drainage patterns at a local scale, concentrating the surface penetration and the overland flow of water away from the parking area, moving sediment and eroded material elsewhere.

-Trailhead option 1 would require additional widening and maintenance of access roads to accommodate public use, thus displacing more soils and providing increased opportunity for erosion away from the project area compared to existing conditions.
-Trailhead option 2 would encompass a larger area, and therefore would impact more soils, compared to option 1.
+Trailhead Option 1 would require additional widening and maintenance of access roads to accommodate public use, thus displacing more soils and providing increased opportunity for erosion away from the project area compared to existing conditions.
+Option 2 would encompass a larger area, and therefore would impact more soils, compared to Option 1.
 However, this option would be constructed on soils with moderate erosion hazard compared to the severe erosion hazard soils for option 1.
 Option 2 would require construction of a new access route to accommodate public use.
+Off-season parking areas are both less than 1⁄2 an acre each within previous disturbance along a paved road to the County transfer station.